sajitheranda/medical_data_collector/README.md

 Comprehensive documentation for the Child Malnutrition Management Application can be found in the following PDF files:

-- [Technical Documentation](https://github.com/username/child-malnutrition-management/docs/technical_documentation.pdf): In-depth technical specifications and architectural details of the application for developers and contributors.
+- [Technical Documentation 📄](https://github.com/username/child-malnutrition-management/docs/technical_documentation.pdf): In-depth technical specifications and architectural details of the application for developers and contributors.
-- [Healthcare Documentation](https://github.com/username/child-malnutrition-management/docs/api_documentation.pdf): Information on the API endpoints used within the application, including request/response formats and example calls.
+- [Healthcare Documentation 📄](https://github.com/username/child-malnutrition-management/docs/api_documentation.pdf): Information on the API endpoints used within the application, including request/response formats and example calls.

 Feel free to download the PDFs and refer to them for more detailed instructions and information on the application.